The Perfect Ash Blonde Hair Color Is Possible!

 What Are Ugly Duckling Toners?

-Silver Blonde Toner 100.20 achieves a ultra-silvery, white blonde result with zero yellowness.
+Use Silver Blonde Toner 100.20 for a ultra-silvery, white blonde result.

-Pearl Blonde Toner 100.21 achieves an ultra-pearly white blonde result.
-Think Elsa in "Frozen".
+Use Pearl Blonde Toner 100.21 achieves an ultra-pearly white blonde result.

-10.2 (10V) has a strong violet component and is excellent at neutralizing yellowness in hair.
+Use 10.2 (10V) if you have lightened or toned your hair in the past and you do not want any more lift.
+10.2 (10V) has a strong violet component and is excellent at neutralizing yellowness in hair without unnecessary lifting.

 How should I use Ugly Duckling Toners?

 1. Prelighten The Hair.

 First, you need to get the hair lifted to a level 9/10.